 In collaboration with national and international experts, including practitioners, leadership coaches, and leading academics in the peacebuilding sector, the PLRI provides this year-long, highly intensive and academically rigorous training to equip emerging leaders in Myanmar to make significant advances for peace.

-The second quadrimester seeks to equip fellows with key leadership, technical, and professional skills to enable them to play a critical role in building sustainable peace in Myanmar.
-From the start of the second quadrimester, fellows would engage in situation reporting and research on a relevant peacebuilding case study within Myanmar.
+The second trimester seeks to equip fellows with key leadership, technical, and professional skills to enable them to play a critical role in building sustainable peace in Myanmar.
+From the start of the second trimester, fellows will engage in situation reporting and research on a relevant peacebuilding case study within Myanmar.

-The emphasis of the third quadrimester is on the application of fellows’ newly acquired technical skills and knowledge of critical issues central to peacebuilding and conflict resolution.
+The emphasis of the third trimester is on the application of fellows’ newly acquired technical skills and knowledge of critical issues central to peacebuilding and conflict resolution.
 During this time, fellows will continue to revise and complete their research paper with the editorial assistance from instructors at PLRI.
+In the beginning of third trimester, fellows are also required to attend an intensive, four-day-long writing workshop in a quiet yet stimulating environment outside of Yangon.

-INTERNATIONAL EXPERTISE: Another key component of the program is the week-long intensive seminars led by international experts at the beginning, middle, and end of the 9-month fellowship.
-These seminars would introduce fellows to lead practitioners and academics working within related disciplines and provide first-hand opportunities for program participants to learn about critical issues and recent trends in the field from these distinguished experts.
-Each seminar would be organized around a relevant theme in the curriculum to expand fellows’ breadth and depth of knowledge in a variety of subject areas.
+INTERNATIONAL EXPERTISE: Another key component of the program is the bi-monthly, day-long seminars led by international experts starting from the second term until the end of the 12-month fellowship.
+These seminars introduce fellows to lead practitioners and academics working within related disciplines and provide first-hand opportunities for program participants to learn about critical issues and recent trends in the field from these distinguished experts.
+Each seminar will be organized around a relevant theme in the curriculum to expand fellows’ breadth and depth of knowledge in a variety of subject areas.